 Here is a proven example (based on Let’s Move Active Schools) of how we can get to 60 minutes of daily physical activity at school, even with less-than-ideal PE and recess time:

-See Healthy Students Healthy State for information on how we will get much more money into school for school health and prevention.
+See Healthy Students Healthy State for information on how we will get much more money into schools for health and prevention for all students.